WebDevStudios/WDS-Network-Require-Login/README.md

 Settings can be found under the Network Settings menu as well as the site-level Settings menu.

+If you want more control over the login requirement for the [WP-API](http://wp-api.org/), the [WDS Allow REST API](https://github.com/WebDevStudios/WDS-Allow-REST-API) plugin is built to complement this one, where you can separately require or not require login for the read-only portion of the REST API or even set an authorization header key/token pair which can be used to bypass the login requirement.

 Requires [CMB2](https://github.com/WebDevStudios/CMB2).

 ## Installation ##